SagunDoc/Simulating-a-heat-related-illness-data-set-with-single-arm-data-of-positive-cases/README.md

 df_real_positive = pd.read_csv("D:/Predictive model HRI/heat.csv", encoding='latin1')

 ```
-### 🔁 Step 2: Simulate Positive Cases (Heat Illness Occurred)
+### Step 2: Simulate Positive Cases (Heat Illness Occurred)

 We simulate synthetic positive cases by:

-- Sampling categorical columns based on their observed frequency distribution
+- Sampling categorical columns based on their observed frequency distribution (this is a common place of mistake while we make simulated data).
+It is to be understood that the categorical and numerical data are to be treated differently.
-- Generating numerical columns using normal distribution based on the real data's mean and standard deviation
+- Generating numerical columns using normal distribution based on the real data's mean and standard deviation (This is mean imputation , you may use other forms of imputation)
-- Ensuring values are clipped to remain within realistic minimum and maximum bounds
+- Ensuring values are clipped to remain within realistic minimum and maximum bounds. ( so as to avoid extreme values)
 ```python
 def simulate_positive_cases(original_df, n=100):
     """Simulate positive cases (heat illness occurred)"""